Algoma Public Health

 Mr. Gross Mouth

 A demonstration kit for grades 5-12 that contains a very realistic model of a mouth, and shows students the damage that can be caused by using smokeless tobacco.
-A bottle of tobacco juice comes with each model, along with instructions for making the tongue “spit.”
 This kit is available for loan through Algoma Public Health.
 Contact your public health nurse for more information.

 Consequences of Smoking